Mission District, San Francisco: Earthquake and population shifts

-During California's early statehood period, in the 19th and 20th century, large numbers of Irish and German immigrant workers moved into the area.
+During California's early statehood period, in the 19th and early 20th centuries, large numbers of Irish and German immigrant workers moved into the area.
 Around 1900, the Mission District was still one of San Francisco's least densely populated areas, with most of the inhabitants being white families from the working class and lower middle class who lived in single-family houses and two-family flats.
 Development and settlement intensified after the 1906 earthquake, as many displaced businesses and residents moved into the area, making Mission Street a major commercial thoroughfare.

-In 1901, the city of San Francisco changed laws and forbid burials in the city, which helped form the nearby city of Colma.
-During the 1906 San Francisco earthquake, a single working water hydrant (the so-called 'golden hydrant') saved the Mission District from being burned down due to by massive fires sparked by the earthquake.
+In 1901, the city of San Francisco changed laws and forbade burials in the city, which helped form the nearby city of Colma.
+During the 1906 San Francisco earthquake, a single working water hydrant (the so-called 'Golden Fire Hydrant') saved the Mission District from being burned down by massive fires sparked by the earthquake.
 In the 1910s, the roads into Colma were not well maintained and it was a common practice to use the street cars to move bodies.
 Valencia Street became a location of many mortuaries and funeral homes during this time due to the quick access to Colma by street car.

-In 1926, the Polish community of San Francisco converted a church on 22nd Street and Shotwell Street and opened its doors as the Polish Club of San Francisco; it is referred to today as the "Dom Polski", or Polish Home.
+In 1926, the Polish community of San Francisco converted a church at 22nd and Shotwell streets and opened its doors as the Polish Club of San Francisco; it is referred to today as the "Dom Polski", or Polish Home.
 The Irish American community made its mark on the area during this time, with notable residents such as etymologist Peter Tamony calling the Mission home.

-During the 1940 to 1960s, a large number of Mexican immigrants moved into the area—displaced from an earlier "Mexican Barrio" located on Rincon Hill in order to create the western landing of the Bay Bridge—initiating white flight, giving the Mission a heavily Chicano/Latino character for which it continues to be known today.
-Starting in the 1960s, Central American immigration has contributed to a Central American presence that outnumbers Mexicans since the 1960s.
+During the 1940s to 1960s, a large number of Mexican immigrants moved into the area—displaced from an earlier "Mexican Barrio" located on Rincon Hill, demolished in order to create the western landing of the Bay Bridge—initiating white flight and giving the Mission a heavily Latino character for which it continues to be known today.
+Central American immigration starting in the 1960s has contributed to a Central American presence outnumbering those of Mexican descent.